Posted at 07:03 in Work, WTF | Permalink | Comments (0) | TrackBack (0)

 Now it’s in the 6th minute of Windows 7’s Startup Repair impersonation of a Cylon:

-* Where by “new” I mean “refurbished hand-me-down” (but I’m not bitter ;-)
+* Where by “new” I mean “refurbished hand-me-down” but I’m not at all bitter

 This morning I returned to work for the first time in 17 days.
 I’ve been in Hawai’i most of this month, a six-day vacation on Maui followed by an 11-day Habitat for Humanity build trip on Moloka‘i.